alelievr/HDRP-UI-Camera-Stacking/README.md

 ### 3D Object / HDRP shaders rendering issues

-Currently rendering UI elements with HDRP shaders or 3D objects is not supported.
+Currently rendering UI elements with HDRP shaders or 3D objects is not supported and will result in unexpected behaviors